payu-india/CMS-Chatbot/docs/subscriptions/subscription-dashboard/manage-subscription-bulk-upload-transactions/index.md

 5. Click the **Download and Share** button to download the report.

-## Deactivate a Uploaded Payment Link
+## Deactivate an Uploaded Payment Link

 To deactivate a registration transactions done through bulk upload: